hyperledger-gerrit-archive/fabric-sdk-go/test/performance/pkg/client/channel/README.md

     Under the directory where this file resides, the test commands are run as shown under the below comments:
 	(
-	    * on a Macbook Pro, warning messages are stripped out below for conciseness
 	    * Benchmark is using Go's test command with -bench=ExecuteTx
 	    * the -run=notest flag means execute a non-existant 'notest' in the current folder This will avoid running normal unit tests along with the benchmarks